aplater/gcloud-sod/README.md

 **What is this?**
 - This is a security best practices demonstration.
-- This project demontsrates IAM and Security Sensitive resource Separation of Duties
+- This project demontsrates how to segrate network configuration from application resource administration.
 [Shared VPC](https://cloud.google.com/vpc/docs/shared-vpc)
 [Provision Shared VPC](https://cloud.google.com/vpc/docs/provisioning-shared-vpc)